Drink and think with stylish Surface Straws

 Materials and Techniques – Borosilicate glass

 The straws are made from 100% recycled borosilicate glass.
 This is a very durable form of glass that is less susceptible to heat shock than regular glass.
-You can use these straws for cold or hot drinks without issue.
+You can use these straws for cold or hot drinks without issue (see more innovative materials).

 Borosilicate glass is an ideal choice for a drinking straw.
 It is recyclable, hypoallergenic and a pleasure to drink from.
 Borosilicate glass is so resistant to chemical changes that it is used widely in chemistry labs, industrial settings, and premium wine glasses.
 It is also used to store nuclear waste.